Anime: Global popularity and cultural impact

-Netflix reported that, between October 2019 and September 2020, more than 100 million member households worldwide had watched at least one anime title on the platform.
-Anime titles appeared on the streaming platforms top 10 lists in almost 100 countries within the 1-year period.
+Netflix reported that between October 2019 and September 2020, more than 100 million member households worldwide had watched at least one anime title on the platform.
+Anime titles appeared on the streaming platform's top-ten lists in almost 100 countries within the one-year period.
+By 2025, Netflix reported that more than 150 million member households, representing an estimated 300 million viewers, commonly watched anime on the platform.

-As of 2021, Japanese anime are the most demanded foreign language shows in the United States accounting for 30.5% of the market share(In comparison, Spanish and Korean shows account for 21% and 11% of the market share).
-In 2021 more than half of Netflix's global members watched anime.
+As of 2021, anime series are the most demanded foreign-language television shows in the United States, accounting for 30.5% of the market share.
+(In comparison, Spanish-language and Korean-language shows account for 21% and 11% of the market share, respectively.)
+In 2021, more than half of Netflix's global members watched anime.

-In 2022, the anime series Attack on Titan won the award of "Most In-Demand TV Series in the World 2021" in the Global TV Demand Awards.
+In 2022, the anime series Attack on Titan won the award for "Most In-Demand TV Series in the World 2021" in the Global TV Demand Awards.
 Attack on Titan became the first ever non-English language series to earn the title of "World's Most In-Demand TV Show", previously held by only The Walking Dead and Game of Thrones.
+In 2024, the anime series Jujutsu Kaisen won the award of "Most In-Demand TV Series in the World 2023" in the Global TV Demand Awards.

-Rising interest in anime as well as Japanese video games has led to an increase of university students in the United Kingdom wanting to get a degree in the Japanese language.
+Rising interest in anime as well as Japanese video games has led to an increase of university students in the United Kingdom aspiring to get a degree in the Japanese language.
+The word anime, alongside other Japanese pop cultural terms like shonen, shojo and isekai, have been added to the Oxford English Dictionary.

 Various anime and manga series have influenced Hollywood in the making of numerous famous movies and characters.
-Hollywood itself has produced live-action adaptations of various anime series such as Ghost in the Shell, Death Note, Dragon Ball Evolution and Cowboy Bebop.
-However most of these adaptations have been reviewed negatively by both the critics and the audience and have become box-office flops.
-The main reasons for the unsuccessfulness of Hollywood's adaptions of anime being the often change of plot and characters from the original source material and the limited capabilities a live-action movie or series can do in comparison to an animated counterpart.
-One particular exception however is Alita: Battle Angel, which has become a moderate commercial success, receiving generally positive reviews from both the critics and the audience for its visual effects and following the source material.
-The movie grossed $404 million worldwide, making it directors Robert Rodriguez's highest-grossing film.
+Hollywood itself has produced live action adaptations of various anime series such as Ghost in the Shell, Death Note, Dragon Ball and Cowboy Bebop.
+However most of these adaptations have been received negatively by both critics and audiences and became box-office bombs.
+The primary reasons for the unsuccessfulness of Hollywood's adaptions of anime are due to change of plot and characters from the original source material and the limited capabilities a live action movie or series has in comparison to an animated counterpart.
+One of the few particular exceptions to this trend is Alita: Battle Angel, which became a moderate commercial success and received generally positive reviews from both critics and audiences for its visual effects and faithfulness to the source material.
+The movie grossed $404 million worldwide, making it director Robert Rodriguez's highest-grossing film.